tyjhart/flowanalyzer/README.md

 # **Manito Networks Flow Analyzer**

 The Flow Analyzer is a [Netflow and IPFIX](Network%20Flow%20Basics.md) collector and parser, available under the [BSD 3-Clause License](#license), that stores flows in Elasticsearch and visualizes them in Kibana.
-It is designed to run on Ubuntu Server, either as a single installation or in an Elasticsearch cluster.
+It is designed to run on [Ubuntu Server](https://www.ubuntu.com/download/server), either as a single installation or as part of an Elasticsearch cluster.

 Visualizations and Dashboards are provided to support network flow analysis right out of the box.